huss-osman/linux-fundamentals/02-bash/labs/bashbattlearena/README.md

 ## Bash Battle Arena – Levels 1–15 Overview

-The **Bash Battle Arena** is a command-line game designed by [CoderCo](https://coderco.io) to teach **Bash scripting** skills through fun, level-based challenges.
+The **Bash Battle Arena** is a command-line game designed to teach **Bash scripting** skills through fun, level-based challenges.
 Each level is structured as a "mission" that must be solved with a script, introducing progressively more advanced concepts as you advance.

 > [!TIP]
 > Attempt each level yourself before reviewing solutions.